Do the Hodge spectra distinguish orbifolds from manifolds? Part 1

 A (Riemannian) orbifold is a versatile generalization of a (Riemannian) manifold that permits the presence of well-structured singular points.
 Orbifolds appear in a variety of mathematical areas and have applications in physics, in particular to string theory.

-Orbifolds are locally the orbit spaces of finite effective group actions on $\R^d$.
+Orbifolds are locally the orbit spaces of effective finite group actions on $\R^d$.
 Orbifold singularities correspond to orbits with non-trivial isotropy and thus each singularity has an associated ``isotropy type.''
 The notions of the Laplace-Beltrami operator and Hodge Laplacian extend to Riemannian orbifolds and many results on the spectral geometry of Riemannian manifolds, such as Weyl asymptotics and Cheeger's inequality, extend to this more general setting.
-We will always assume all orbifolds under consideration are connected and compact without boundary.

 Because the possible presence of singular points is a defining characteristic of the class of orbifolds, the question ``Can one hear the singularities of an orbifold?" is fundamental in the study of the spectral geometry of orbifolds.
 More precisely, one asks: